An introduction to streptocarpus plants

 Please do not send diseased material to us, we do not want to run the risk of introducing pests or diseases into our nursery.

 We are the holders of the U.K. National Collection of Streptocarpus.
-We have been awarded many prizes for our plants including the presitious Gold Medal from the Chelsea Flower Show (1989 to 2003 and 2005 to 2012).
+We have been awarded many prizes for our plants including 25 Gold Medals from the Chelsea Flower Show.

-Use the links below to find out more about Streptocarpus plants - also have a look at our freebie page to find e-postcards, desktop wallpaper and games.
+Use the links below to find out more about Streptocarpus plants.
 Don't forget to subscribe to our eNewsletter by filling in the form below!